-I am working on a side project that makes heavy use of the Canvas API and I cam across OffscreenCanvas which seemed to have some compelling features.
+I am working on a side project that makes heavy use of the Canvas API and I came across OffscreenCanvas which seemed to have some compelling features.
 Wouldn't it be nice for performance to do all of my rendering in a web worker?
 Well I gave it a try, but wound up not going forward with it due to several reasons:

 Last week I gave a talk at PWA Summit 2022 which was a purely online conference.
 It was pretty fun.
 It was a lot of firsts for me: